Side-by-side crime statistics from official UK Police data.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

-Based on February 2026 Police data, Chester-le-Street recorded fewer crimes than South Tyneside — 155 vs 188 incidents.
-That is 18% fewer crimes.
+Based on April 2026 Police data, Chester-le-Street recorded fewer crimes than South Tyneside — 161 vs 226 incidents.
+That is 29% fewer crimes.
+South Tyneside is above the national average.